 - During the first month of a grace period, a message box is displayed once a week when the Veeam Backup & Replication console opens.

 - During the second month, a message box is displayed each time the Veeam Backup & Replication console opens.

 After the grace period is over, tenant workloads are no longer processed.
 To continue using Veeam Backup & Replication, the SP must purchase a new license.

-In some situations, the number of used instances may exceed the license limit.
+In some situations, the number of used points may exceed the license limit.
 For example, this may happen when some machines are temporarily processed for testing reasons and stop being processed after some time.

 For the Veeam Cloud Connect license, Veeam Backup & Replication allows the SP to manage up to 20 more points or 20% more points (depending on which number is greater) than specified in the license, plus the number of new points from the previous calendar month.
 Consider the following examples: